 What is the difference between this educational program and some other program(s)?

 A Great Deal of Difference.
 This program offers students a “one on one” educational process which means we welcome your phone calls and are available to answer any question you may have.
 Unlike some programs that are concerned ONLY with the “bottom line”, we are here to educate you.
-Textbooks (yours to keep) are published and printed by experts in the field, NOT written or printed “in-house”.
-Receive your Certificate of Completion from Texas A&M University-Commerce, a university that has been providing quality education for over 100 years.
+Textbooks (yours to keep) are published and printed by experts in the field, NOT written or printed “in-house” and receive your certificate of completion

 What is the difference in “online testing” and “proctored testing”?